vegito2002/todo/README.md

 Usage
 -----

-The code should be directly importable as an existing Maven project into Eclipse or IntelliJ, and should directly run from within the IDE.
+The code should be directly importable as an existing Maven project into Eclipse or IntelliJ, and should directly build and run from within the IDE.
+You need to set up a run configuration to run <tt>Bootstrap.main()</tt>.

 If you instead want to compile and run from the command line, assuming you have the Maven command line installed: